 Probably not such a great editorial inspiration.
 Still, the spoof would have made the point: If your driver’s license is compromised, you can get a new one.
 You might even be able to get a new social security number.
-But you can’t get new fingerprints.
+But, even before you learn what biometrics are, you know you can’t get new fingerprints.
 And, unless you’re willing to undergo expensive, painful, risky surgery, you can’t change your irises or your facial characteristics either.
 If your biometric data gets hacked, it’s no longer useful for identity verification (IDV) for the rest of your life.

 And while it’s good news the Suprema Biostar 2 database breach was perpetrated by white hats, the impending threat still looms.
 So, while biometrics has sometimes been talked about as a “silver bullet” for identity verification, questions are now being raised about the wisdom of relying on them too much.

 I think caution is warranted.
 While biometrics are widely used in leading IDV solutions, they should, in my opinion, be just one element in a mix of technologies.
 In the case of Mitek Mobile Verify®, facial recognition biometrics are combined with other types of computer vision as well as machine learning and deep learning AI bots.
-Together they determine if an individual is submitting a photo of a legitimate government-issued ID, and if it matches a selfie submitted at the same time.
+While minimizing demographic bias, together they determine if an individual is submitting a photo of a legitimate government-issued ID, and if it matches a selfie submitted at the same time.

 During and after this self-serve IDV process, multi-layered encryption protects individual user data in transit and at rest.
 For each individual, the software creates a master-level encryption key, which is used to generate a time-limited transaction-level encryption key.
 Mobile Verify does not store any PII beyond what is necessary for IDV.
 Mitek has a minimum retention policy by default.